MC1057719 – (Updated) MDE Mobile: Open Wi-Fi and Certificate Detections will be logged as Events (archived)

 summary for non-techies**

-Starting in late May 2025, Microsoft Defender for Mobile will log events like mobile devices connecting to open Wi-Fi networks or encountering suspicious certificates without sending alerts, allowing security teams to focus on critical issues without constant interruptions.
+Starting in late May 2025, Microsoft Defender for Mobile will log activities like connecting to open Wi-Fi networks or encountering suspicious certificates as events instead of sending alerts, allowing security teams to focus on more critical issues without being overwhelmed by constant notifications.

 Direct effects for Operations**

-Transitioning from alerts to event logging may lead to missed critical incidents if not monitored closely, as users may assume no action is needed when alerts are not generated.
+Transitioning from alerts to event logging for open Wi-Fi and certificate detections may lead to missed critical security incidents if not monitored properly, as users may not be aware of potential risks without alerts.

 - roles: SOC Analysts, IT Administrators